-Beyoncé & Adele Reportedly Made A Song Together & I Am Not Ready — UPDATE
+Beyoncé & Adele May Have Made A Song Together & I Am Not Emotionally Prepared — UPDATE

 UPDATE: Ryan Tedder is sending his apologies to the Beygency and Adele fans, because there is, in fact, no collab between Beyoncé and Adele in the works.
 Tedder took to his Instagram stories to clear up the rumor, explaining that he was using "sarcasm, kidding, and a joke simultaneously" when he teased the dream collab.
 Sorry to disappoint!